conan-io/docs/reference/commands/consumer/get.rst

     optional arguments:
       -h, --help            show this help message and exit -p PACKAGE, --package PACKAGE
-                        package ID
+                            Package ID
       -r REMOTE, --remote REMOTE
                             Get from this specific remote
       -raw, --raw           Do not decorate the text